irritant/TWSuperColliderExtensions/README.markdown

 Sets the default tempo used for time calculations in beats per minute, limited to the range `1.0..inf`.

 ##### newDuration(numerator: 1, denominator: 1)
-Creates a new `TWDuration` instance with a given numerator and denominator.
+Returns a new `TWDuration` object with a given numerator and denominator.

 #### Instance Methods